NathanielOstrer/Billion-Oyster-Project-Arduino-Probe/README.md

-# Billion Oyster Project Arduino Probe Code
+# Billion Oyster Project Arduino Probe

+This is the arduino code for a prototype water quality probe I helped design for the Billion Oyster Project.

+The following describes how to set up the probe.

 How to setup your probe: